SPLICE Institute 2026

 Various workshops on working with Max, including data processing, effects, and preset systems, all geared for intermediate Max users.

-Max for Performers (Introductory, Mon-Thurs)
+Max for Performers (Introductory, Mon-Fri)

 Learn the basics of Max including how to troubleshoot, create cue systems, timers, and musically interact within the software.
 No previous experience is necessary.